Open Accessibility Menu

 Before the first day of school, spend time with your child on some important issues:

 Transition to school sleep/wake schedule.
-A good night's sleep will help your child concentrate, retain information and prevent mood swings.
+A good night's sleep will help your child concentrate, retain information, and prevent mood swings.
 To aid the transition from vacation time to school time, figure out how many weeks it will take for your child to fall into an optimum sleep routine for school nights if they go to bed and wake up 15 minutes earlier every few days before school starts.

 Choose a suitable backpack.
 For safety's sake, a filled backpack should weigh no more than 10% to 20% of your child's body weight.
 Adjust the backpack so the bottom meets your child's waist.
 If your child's load is heavy, consider a rolling backpack.
-And don't forget to tuck an in-case-of-emergency card in the backpack.
+And remember to tuck an in-case-of-emergency card in the backpack.

 Talk to your kids about bullying.
 Bullying is linked to a range of educational and emotional problems.
 Make sure your child knows: